weaveworks/service/README.md

 ### Build

-To make containers available to remote clusters, you need to build them, tag them with their Docker image IDs, and push them to our private remote repository (Quay).
+To make container images available to remote clusters, you need to build them and push them to our private remote repository (Quay).

+The build gives each image a name based on the state of the git working directory from which it was built, according to the script `image-tag`.
+If the working directory has uncommitted changes, the image name will include `-WIP` (work in progress), to make it stand out.

+The script `push-images` pushes the images *named for the current state of the git working directory* to the remote repository.
+So, if you just ran `make` and it succeeded, the images pushed will be those that were built by make.
+If you did anything with git or the source files in between, it will probably bail out.

 ```
 $ make
-$ ./tag-and-push
+$ ./push-images
 ```

 If you just want to tag and push specific container(s), you may specify them as arguments.

 ```
-$ ./tag-and-push users ui-server
+$ ./push-images users ui-server
 ```

+Note that make will not usually build every image, so if you are running `push-images` from your own build directory, it's likely you will need to name specific components.
+The script will bail before pushing anything if it can't find all the images you mention (or imply by not mentioning any).

 ### Deploy

-First update the rc files for your desired deployment. e.g. for foo service in dev you'd update: `./k8s/dev/foo-rc.yaml`, with the tags from `./tag-and-push foo`
+First update the rc files for your desired component. e.g. for foo service in dev you'd update `./k8s/dev/foo-rc.yaml` with a new image name.

 Someone has probably already created the components, and you probably just want to deploy a new version.
 Kubernetes supports this nicely using something called a rolling update.

 We've scripted it for you; just follow the prompts.

 ```